 effect is to be given to the decision made by the Director unless the Commission, by way of interim order, otherwise directs.

-[Section 26 inserted by No. 73 of 2006 s.
+[Section 26 inserted: No. 73 of 2006 s.
 23.]

 27. Question of law, Commission may state to Supreme Court